Information Theoretic Data Injection Attacks with Sparsity Constraints: Introduction

-Information theoretic attacks are first introduced in \cite{KS_SGC_17} and then generalized in \cite{KS_TSG_19}.
+Information theoretic attacks are first introduced in~\cite{KS_SGC_17} and then generalized in~\cite{KS_TSG_19}.
 In this approach, attack disruption is measured in terms of two information measures: (a) the mutual information between the state variables and the observations under attack; and (b) the probability of detection, which is governed by the Kullback-Leibler (KL) divergence.
 The advantage of using these information measures is that the attack disrupts a wide range of estimation, statistical and machine learning methods that are available to the operator.
-Given that the attack vector corrupts the observations in an additive fashion, mutual information minimization yields a Gaussian attack construction.
-In this case, mutual information decreases monotonically with the variance of the attack vector entries \cite{SI_TIT_13} and the converse holds for the probability of attack detection.
-The information theoretic attacks in \cite{KS_TSG_19} require that the attacker has access to all the observations and incorporating sparsity constraints with information theoretic attacks is still an open problem that requires novel approaches.
+Given that the attack vector corrupts the observations in an additive fashion, mutual information minimization yields a Gaussian attack construction that has the maximum entropy, i.e. maximum uncertainty, among all the distributions with fixed variance~\cite{book_EIT}.
+From a practical point of view, the assumption is {validated} given the data shared by Electricity North West Limited~\!\!{\cite{GE_TSG_18}}.
+In this case, mutual information decreases monotonically with the variance of the attack vector entries~\cite{SI_TIT_13} and the converse holds for the probability of attack detection.
+The information theoretic attacks in~\cite{KS_TSG_19} require that the attacker {tampers} with all the observations used by the operator~\cite{SE_ICASSP_19}.
+Hence, incorporating sparsity constraints with information theoretic attacks is still an open problem that requires novel approaches.
 In this paper, we present a novel information theoretic sparse attack construction based on a greedy observation selection mechanism.

 A brief description of notation follows.
 Consider matrix $\Am\in\mathds{R}^{m\times n}$, then $(\Am)_{ij}$ denotes the entry in row $i$ and column $j$.
-We denote by $\Am_{\Ic}$ the matrix formed with the rows of $\Am\in\mathds{R}^{m\times n}$ given by the indices in $\Ic\subseteq\{1, \ldots, m\}$.
-We denote the complement of set $\Ic$ by the usual $\Ic^c$.
-The elementary vector $\ev_i$ is a vector of zeros with a one in the $i$-th entry.
+We denote by $\Am_{\Ic}$ the matrix formed with the rows of $\Am\in\mathds{R}^{m\times n}$ given by the indices in $\Ic\subseteq\{1, \ldots, m\}$ {in increasing order}.
+We denote the complement of set $\Ic$ by ${\Ic^{\sf{c}}}$.
+The elementary vector $\ev_i$ is a vector of zeros with a one in {the entry $i$}.
 Random variables are denoted by capital letters and their realizations by the correponding lower case, e.g. $x$ is a realization of the random variable $X$.
 Vectors of $n$ random variables are denoted by a superscript, e.g. $X^n=(X_1, \ldots, X_n)$ with corresponding realizations denoted by $\xv$.
 The set of positive semidefinite matrices of size $n\times n$ is denoted by $S_{+}^n$.